 - 9.5.1.
-Purchase Orders should be automatically generated from approved commitments in line with budget proposals.
-Management should ensure all budget constraints have been incorporated into any purchasing policy they adopt. - 9.5.2 All expenditure incurred by Athletics Ireland involving third party suppliers must be approved and authorised on a Purchase Order form in accordance with the limits as illustrated in the Procurement Threshold Table. - 9.5.3 Purchase Orders for goods or services should be administered by each Department using Excel.
-The reference number will be a combination of the Department Reference, the year, and the unique PO number e.g., "REC PO 18-1234" - 9.5.4 Once the individual Department have completed the Purchase Order form it should be filed in the designated folder until the invoice is received.
-The original Purchase Order should be attached to the invoice and submitted to Finance for payment. - The Excel copy of the Purchase Order should be emailed to Finance together with the digital copy of the invoice.
-The email should state please accept this as authorisation of the attached expenditure.
-Only one PO/Invoice should be sent on each email as the email and attachments will be filed on the S drive by the Accounts Assistant for future review by the auditor.
+Purchase Orders will be automatically generated from approved commitments in line with budget proposals.
+Management will ensure all budget constraints have been incorporated into any purchasing policy they adopt. - 9.5.2 All expenditure incurred by Athletics Ireland involving third party suppliers must be approved and authorised on a Purchase Order form in accordance with the limits as illustrated in the Procurement Threshold Table. - 9.5.3 Purchase Orders for goods or services will be administered by each Department using Excel.
+The reference number will be a combination of the Department Reference, the year, and the unique PO number e.g., "REC PO 18-1234" - 9.5.4 Once the individual Department has completed the Purchase Order form it will be filed in the designated folder until the invoice is received.
+The original Purchase Order will be attached to the invoice and submitted to Finance for payment. - The Excel copy of the Purchase Order will be emailed to Finance together with the digital copy of the invoice.
+The email will state please accept this as authorisation of the attached expenditure.
+Only one PO/Invoice will be sent on each email as the email and attachments will be filed on the S drive by A member of the Finance team for future review by the auditor.

 - 9.5.5 Property and equipment hired by Athletics Ireland is not covered under the terms of our insurance and therefore it is important to ensure that these items are insured in full by the company who owns them.
-Athletics Ireland should not be held liable for any loss or damage that may occur where necessary. - 9.5.6 A Corporate Credit card is issued to the company in the name of the CEO to pay for expenses such as flights, hotels, and emergencies.
-Every month the CEO is issued with a copy of the statements and a Credit Card Payment Form, the following must be complied with before sign-off by the Chair of the Finance Committee: - Description of the expenditure. - Receipts attached. - Signed by the Department Head acknowledging that the expenses were necessary incurred on behalf of Athletics Ireland. - The Accounts Assistant will reconcile the Credit Card Payment Form to the Statement. - All expenses of the President and CEO are approved by the Chair of Finance. - All credit card payments must be authorised with a bank code sent by text to the mobile of the CFO. - 9.5.7 Staff using the Corporate Credit card must ensure that it is used in a responsible manner and complete the Credit Card payment form and attach any receipts.
-The Accounts Assistant will advise the Finance Director of any staff non-compliance.
-Subsequence non-compliance will be reported to the CEO/HR Manager for discipline per the staff handbook.

-The Excel copy of the Credit Card Payment form together the digital copy of receipts should be emailed to Finance.
-The email should state please accept this as authorisation of the attached expenditure.
-Only one Credit Card Payment form / Receipt should be sent on each email as the email and attachments will be filed on the S drive by the Accounts Assistant for future review by the auditor.

-9.5.8 In the event that the Corporate Credit Card has been used fraudulently, the Finance Director must be informed immediately, the credit card company will be contacted to cancel the credit card.
+Athletics Ireland will not be held liable for any loss or damage that may occur where necessary. - 9.5.6 Staff using the Corporate Credit card must ensure that it is used in a responsible manner and complete the Credit Card payment form and attach any receipts.
+A member of the Finance team will advise the Finance Director of any staff non-compliance.
+Subsequence non-compliance will be reported to the CEO/HR Manager for discipline per the staff handbook. - The Excel copy of the Credit Card Payment form together the digital copy of receipts will be emailed to Finance.
+The email will state please accept this as authorisation of the attached expenditure.
+Only one Credit Card Payment form / Receipt will be sent on each email as the email and attachments will be filed on the S drive by A member of the Finance team for future review by the auditor. - 9.5.7 In the event that the Corporate Credit Card has been used fraudulently, the Finance Director must be informed immediately, the credit card company will be contacted to cancel the credit card.
 The credit card company will be contacted to refund the amount of the fraudulent transaction.
 Any annual/monthly payments that were set up on the cancelled credit card will have to be cancelled e.g., subscription.
-A new credit card will have to be applied for and monthly/annual payments reset up.
+A new credit card will have to be applied for and monthly/annual payments reset up. - 9.5.8 The CEO will report on areas of expenditure incurred reserved for the CEO in a timely manner such as Legal and Consultancy costs.